-Employers have the option of providing a COLA of 3 percent, 4 percent, or 5 percent, determined in the same manner as described above for the standard 2 percent COLA.
+Employers have the option of providing a COLA of 3%, 4%, or 5%, determined in the same manner as described above for the standard 2% COLA.
 An improved COLA is not available with the 1.5% at 65 formula.

 Purchasing Power Protection Allowance (PPPA)